hytechclub/web-102/ForLoops/BabelCodeAlong.md

 <iframe width="100%" height="450px" src="https://www.youtube.com/embed/no_elVGGgW8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-For this activity, there is a [much simpler version](https://babel.hylandoutreach.repl.co/) of this.
+For this activity, there is a [much simpler version](https://babel-js.glitch.me/) of this.
 It generates images that are 2 pixels tall and 2 pixels wide, and it only uses red, blue, and yellow.
 The goal will be to update the image-generating code so that it can generate more complex images.

 ## Getting Started
-Fork [this Repl project](https://replit.com/@HylandOutreach/Babel) to begin.
+Remix [this project](https://glitch.com/edit/#!/babel-js) to begin.
 Run the program, click the button, and see the image it creates!

 Next, take a look at the existing code to see how it works.